-Masemola faces four charges linked to alleged contraventions of the Public Finance Management Act (PFMA), while Matlala and several senior police officers are facing additional charges including fraud, corruption and money laundering tied to the Medicare24 Tshwane District contract.
+Masemola faces four charges linked to alleged contraventions of the Public Finance Management Act (PFMA), while Matlala and several senior police officers are facing additional charges including fraud, corruption, and money laundering tied to the Medicare24 Tshwane District contract.

 The matter was postponed to June 26 for further investigations and disclosure of the docket to the defence.

 The case centres on the awarding of a multimillion-rand SAPS occupational health and wellness tender to Medicare24, a company linked to Matlala.
-Prosecutors allege the contract was irregularly awarded and that procurement processes were flouted, resulting in prejudice to the state.

-Masemola, who was suspended by President Cyril Ramaphosa last month pending the outcome of the criminal case, has repeatedly denied wrongdoing.
 Speaking outside court earlier, the embattled police boss insisted he was not corrupt and questioned why he was facing criminal charges under the PFMA.

 Wednesday marked the first time Masemola formally appeared alongside Matlala and the other accused after his separate court appearance in April, when the matter was postponed to allow prosecutors to consolidate the cases.

-Matlala, who has been at the centre of several high-profile controversies involving state tenders and alleged criminal activities, remains one of the key figures in the ongoing investigation into alleged corruption within SAPS procurement structures.
+Matlala, who has been at the centre of several high-profile controversies involving state tenders and alleged criminal activities, remains one of key figures in the ongoing investigation into alleged corruption within SAPS procurement structures.

 This story has been updated